U.S. DEPARTMENT OF STATE

 If a proposal is selected for funding, the Department of State has no obligation to provide any additional future funding.
 Renewal of an award to increase funding or extend the period of performance is at the discretion of the Department of State.

 Payment Method: The payment of the award amount will be effected in two or three installments.
-Certain percentage of the total award amount up to 50% of the total will be paid immediately after signing the grant and submission of the valid bank account by Recipient.
-However, if the project implementation requires a higher percentage of advance payment than 50 %, the Office of Public Affairs will make a payment based on the Recipient’s justification.
-The rest will be paid upon submission of the interim final program and financial reports by Recipient.
+A certain percentage of the total award amount up to 50% of the total award amount will be paid immediately after signing the grant and submission of the valid bank account by Recipient.
+However, if the project implementation requires a percentage of advance payment higher than 50%, the Public Diplomacy Section will make a payment based on the Recipient’s justification.
+The rest will be paid upon submission of the interim and final program and financial reports by Recipient.
 Each award document will contain detailed payment information.
-The USG holds the right to retain the last payment up to 10 % of the award amount until all project activities are completed and the final program and financial reports are submitted by the Recipient and approved by the Grant Officer and the Grant Officer Representative.
+The USG holds the right to retain the last payment up to 10% of the award amount until all project activities are completed and the final program and financial reports submitted by the Recipient are approved by the Grant Officer and the Grant Officer Representative.

 Recipients will be required to submit financial reports and program reports.
 The award document will specify the forms and how often these reports must be submitted.

 The U.S. Embassy receives hundreds of proposals and takes time to carefully review each application.
 We expect to inform applicants of the status of their proposals approximately 3-6 months from the closing date of this Notice of Funding Opportunity.
 Funding decisions are contingent on the availability of funds.
 The U.S. Embassy reserves the right to cancel this Notice of Funding Opportunity at any time without any commitment to any applicant.